 The no movement alarm activates when the radio has been stationary for a specified length of time.
 When this time elapses and there has been no movement, the radio sounds a series of loud warning beeps.

 When you hear the warning beeps:

-■ Move the radio.
+Move the radio.

-If you are unable to do this, the radio sends an emergency call and activates emergency mode.
+If you are unable to do this, the radio sends an emergency call or an SOS call.